Solo Travel in Canada.

+Solo travel in Canada is amazing.
 As some of you already know, Canada’s beautiful national parks are free in 2017.
 So, if you’ve always wanted to visit Canada, now’s the time to pack your hiking gear, book your plane tickets, and experience the trip of a lifetime.
-Additionally, Canada is perfect for solo female travel for many reasons.

 I took a camping trip to Canada in 2014, which taught me many lessons about myself.
 Sometimes I still laugh about my experience.
 Me?
 On a camping trip?
 Getting dirty?
 Ha!
 Crazy, but I loved every second of it.
 I hiked through Banff and Jasper, and then spent a few swanky days chilling in Vancouver.
 I returned to Canada again in 2016, but this time I enjoyed a long weekend exploring Montreal, complete with a hockey game!